 One of the basic methods for cultivating mindfulness is a “walking meditation,” which involves focusing closely on the physical experience of walking, paying attention to the specific components of each step.
 With practice, an everyday action that you do automatically, even mindlessly, can become an opportunity for greater focus and awareness—a habit you can try to bring to other mundane activities as well.
 Some experts recommend alternating the walking meditation with other forms of meditation to keep your practice varied and determine which form feels best for you.

 10 minutes daily for at least a week.
-Evidence suggests that mindfulness increases the more you practice it.
+Research suggests that mindfulness increases the more you practice it.

 How to Do It

 - Find a location.
-Find a lane that allows you to walk back and forth for 10-15 paces—a place that is relatively peaceful, where you won’t be disturbed or even observed (since a slow, formal walking meditation can look strange to people who are unfamiliar with it).
-You can practice walking meditation either indoors or outside in nature.
-The lane doesn’t have to be very long since the goal is not to reach a specific destination, just to practice a very intentional form of walking where you’re mostly retracing your steps.
+Find a path that allows you to move back and forth for 10–15 paces, or around 20–40 feet—a place that is relatively peaceful, where you won’t be disturbed or even observed (since a slow, formal walking meditation might look strange to people who are unfamiliar with it).
+You can practice this meditation either indoors or outside in nature.
+Your path doesn’t have to be very long since the goal is not to reach a specific destination, just to practice a very intentional form of walking where you’re mostly retracing your path.

-- Start your steps.
-Walk 10-15 steps along the lane you’ve chosen, and then pause and breathe for as long as you like.
-When you’re ready, turn and walk back in the opposite direction to the other end of the lane, where you can pause and breathe again.
-Then, when you’re ready, turn once more and continue with the walk.
+- Start your pace.
+Take 10–15 steps or wheel yourself for 20–40 feet along the path you’ve chosen, and then pause and breathe for as long as you like.
+When you’re ready, turn and move back in the opposite direction to the other end of the path, where you can pause and breathe again.
+Then, when you’re ready, turn once more and continue with your journey.

-- The components of each step.
-Walking meditation involves very deliberating thinking about and doing a series of actions that you normally do automatically.
-Breaking these steps down in your mind may feel awkward, even ridiculous.
-But you should try to notice at least these four basic components of each step:
+- The components of each movement.
+This meditation involves very purposefully paying attention while very slowly doing a series of actions that you normally do automatically.
+Breaking these movements down in your mind may feel awkward, even ridiculous.
+But you should try to notice at least these four basic components:

 - Speed.
-You can walk at any speed, but in Kabat-Zinn’s Mindfulness Based Stress Reduction (MBSR) program, walking meditation is slow and involves taking small steps.
-Most important is that it feel natural, not exaggerated or stylized.
+You can move at any speed, but in Kabat-Zinn’s Mindfulness-Based Stress Reduction (MBSR) program, this meditation is slow and involves small movements.
+Most important is that it feels natural, not exaggerated or stylized.

 - Hands and arms.
-You can clasp your hands behind your back or in front of you, or you can just let them hang at your side—whatever feels most comfortable and natural.
+If you are walking, you can clasp your hands behind your back or in front of you, or you can just let them hang at your side.
+If you are using a wheelchair, move your hands and arms as you normally would.
+Do whatever feels most comfortable and natural.

 - Focusing your attention.
-As you walk, try to focus your attention on one or more sensations that you would normally take for granted, such as your breath coming in and out of your body; the movement of your feet and legs, or their contact with the ground or floor; your head balanced on your neck and shoulders; sounds nearby or those caused by the movement of your body; or whatever your eyes take in as they focus on the world in front of you.
+As you move, try to focus your attention on one or more sensations that you would normally take for granted, such as your breath coming in and out of your body; the movement of your feet, legs, and arms; the contact of your body or wheelchair with the ground or floor; your head balanced on your neck and shoulders; sounds nearby or those caused by the movement of your body; or whatever your eyes take in as they focus on the world in front of you.

 - What to do when your mind wanders.
-No matter how much you try to fix your attention on any of these sensations, your mind will inevitably wander.
+No matter how much you try to focus your attention on any of these sensations, your mind is bound to wander.
 That’s OK—it’s perfectly natural.
-When you notice your mind wandering, simply try again to focus it one of those sensations.
+When you notice your mind wandering, simply try again to reorient your attention toward one of those sensations.

-- Integrating walking meditation into your daily life.
-For many people, slow, formal walking meditation is an acquired taste.
+- Making this meditation part of your daily life.
+For many people, slow, formal meditation is an acquired taste.
 But the more you practice, even for short periods of time, the more it is likely to grow on you.
-Keep in mind that you can also bring mindfulness to walking at any speed in your everyday life, and even to running, though of course the pace of your steps and breath will change.
-In fact, over time, you can try to bring the same degree of awareness to any everyday activity, experiencing the sense of presence that is available to us at every moment as our lives unfold.
+Keep in mind that you can also bring mindfulness to movement at any speed in your everyday life, and even to running, though of course, the pace of your steps and breath will change.
+In fact, over time, you can try to bring the same level of awareness to any everyday activity, experiencing the sense of presence that is available to us at every moment as our lives unfold.